-This learning experience has been conceived of with a “lead from where you stand” approach, for all nurses to build leadership acumen and skills from wherever they may find themselves -- at the bedside, in an ER, in critical care, in nursing administration or in academia.
+This learning experience has been created with a “lead from where you stand” approach for all nurses to help them build leadership acumen and skills from wherever they may find themselves -- at the bedside, in an ER, in critical care, in nursing administration or in academia.

 This course will allow access for any nurse in the state of Michigan to participate.
 The program will run from 6:30 – 8:30 pm EST over the course of six Tuesday evenings and will focus on the following core leadership pillars: